One Hundred Days: The Story of Architects Almost World Tour

-One Hundred Days: The Story of Architects Almost World Tour (or simply One Hundred Days) is a documentary about British metalcore band Architects' Daybreaker Almost World Tour, a promotional tour for their fifth studio album Daybreaker.
+One Hundred Days: The Story of Architects Almost World Tour (or simply One Hundred Days) is a documentary about English metalcore band Architects' Daybreaker Almost World Tour, a promotional tour for their fifth studio album Daybreaker.
 The funding for the film was achieved through a crowd funding project on Indiegogo, where they had a target of £30,000 to reach, but they reached over £10,000 of that sum.

 Background

 One Hundred Days is the filming of Architects' Daybreaker Almost World Tour which took place in 2012 where they played 75 shows in 25 countries over 4 continents.
 The documentary is primarily narrated by Architects bassist Alex Dean and guitarist Tom Searle.
 One Hundred Days was directed by and filmed by Tom Welsh, who followed the band on the entire tour.
 The tour was very ambitious and took them to areas of the world they've never toured in like: China, Hong Kong, Thailand, Singapore, Malaysia, Indonesia and New Zealand and completed their first headline tour of Mainland Europe.

 Architects wanted the documentary to provide a real portrayal of what it's like to tour in a band of their size.
 Sam Carter commented on the honesty of the portrayal stating "we wanted to film the ups and downs of not a really big band[...] we're really modest about what we do".
 They also commented that it was similar to Parkway Drive: The DVD, only scaled down.